 November ~ Faith Formation

-Reading: Article “Faith Practices, Faith Lives,” Dr. Martha E. Stortz,
+Handouts: “Faith Practices, Faith Lives,” Dr. Martha E. Stortz,

 January ~ Word

-Article “Story Matters: Naming, Claiming and Living Our Biblical Identity” by Dr. Diane Jacobson and Rev. Brenda Smith
+Handout: Article “Story Matters: Naming, Claiming and Living Our Biblical Identity” by Dr. Diane Jacobson and Rev. Brenda Smith

 February ~ Prayer

-March ~ Examination
+March ~ Vocation

-Reading: Soul Feast – Chapters 6
+Reading: Soul Feast – Of Conscience and Consciousness

-Healing – Chapter 8
+Simple Ways to Pray for Healing – Chapter 8

-May ~ Vocation
+May ~ Body Prayer

 YEAR TWO